-Calling all antique home purists to the historically and architecturally significant early 18th century Waterman-Winsor House, home of the RI "Apple King", T.K.
-Winsor, during the early 20th century.
-Actually two houses joined together during the 1700s, they have been meticulously rehabbed under the guidance of restoration architects and preservation craftsmen.
-Many 18th century details remain including the 2 massive chimneys with 8 working fireplaces, pine floors, 12-over-12 windows, beveled gunstock posts, beaded casings, hardware, and more.
-Enter into the welcoming front hallway with staircase and move through a front parlor, living room, dining room, and guest bedroom before coming to the rear gambrel roofed ell with its huge “keeping” room, small kitchen w/laundry, half bath, and an entrance to a full height basement with 10-year-old heating system.
-The second floor has a spacious master with full bath and walk-in closet, 2 double bedrooms, a sitting room, a 2nd full bath, and a stairway to attic.
-Two barns provide room for workshops, cars, and potential studio space.
-A third barn, a former cider mill, boasts a heated workshop/office.
-All buildings have cedar shingled roofs.
+Calling all antique home purists to the beautifully maintained and the historically and architecturally significant 18th century Waterman-Winsor House.
+Located in RI's "Apple Country", it is actually two houses joined together in the late 1700s creating an easy circular flow throughout with its two staircases.
+The welcoming front hallway leads to a front parlor, living room, dining room, and guest bedroom before coming to the rear gambrel roofed ell with its huge “keeping” room, kitchen w/laundry, half bath, and an entrance to a full height basement with its 10 year-old heating system, complete with 8 zones for energy conservation.
+The second floor has a spacious primary suite w/full bath and walk-in closet, 2 double bedrooms, sitting room, and 2nd full bath.
+Meticulously rehabbed under the guidance of restoration architects/preservation craftsmen, many 18th century details remain including the 2 massive chimneys with 8 working fireplaces, pine floors, 12-over-12 windows, beveled gunstock posts/beams, beaded casings, and hardware.
+Two barns and a former cider mill provide garage spaces, workshops/studio spaces, and a heated office.
+All buildings have wood cedar-shingled roofs.